adamhalasz/paint/README.md

 # Drawer
 A drawing application based on Angular 4 & Express 4 and MongoDb.
+The project has 2 parts.
+An Angular Universal Frontend and an Express/Mongodb based API Backend.

 ## Features
 - Login with username/password